 †Authors contributed equally to this study

-Word Count:15,878

 Abstract

 The notion that men are more variable than women is embedded in scientific thinking.
 For personality traits, this greater variability is partly attributed to biology, underpinned by greater morphological variation among male than female animals.
 There is, however, little information for animals about sex differences in personality-like behaviours.
 In a meta-analysis we quantified sex differences in means and variances for five traits: boldness, aggression, activity, sociality and exploration (2167 effects, 203 studies, 226 species).
-We also tested if sexual size dimorphism, a proxy for sexual selection, explains sex differences.
-In 25 taxon-trait specific tests we show only two significant sex differences in mean personality, and none for variance.
+We also tested if sexual size dimorphism, a proxy for sex-specific sexual selection, explains sex differences.
+In 50 taxon-trait specific tests we show only two significant sex differences in mean personality, and none for variance.
 Including size dimorphism explains sex differences in mean personality in two taxon-trait specific tests (aggression, activity in mammals), and in one test for variance (aggression in fish).
 We find little evidence for widespread sex differences in variability in animal personality.

 Keywords